Joesifer/pchjlib/README.md

     - One number is divisible by **1**,
     - Two numbers are divisible by **2**,
     - Three numbers are divisible by **3**,
-    - and so on, with increasing numbers and no duplicates.
+    - and so on, the numbers increase until the number of numbers is `number`
   - **Parameter**: `number` (int)
   - **Returns**: List of sequence numbers.
   - **Example**: `generate_sequence_rule_1(5)` → `[1, 4, 6, 9, 12, 15, 16, 20, 24, 28]`